dashpay/docs/masternodes/maintenance.rst

 using the command ``protx list valid``, where the txid of the final ``protx register_submit`` transaction identifies your DIP3 masternode.
 Note that all functions related to DIP3 will only take effect once Spork 15 is enabled on the network.
+You can view the spork status using the ``spork active`` command.

 .. _masternode-withdrawals: